Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations: The Hangul Fonts Dataset

 Embedded within the IMF and geometrical structure is a set of glyph compositions.
-There are a base set of atomic glyphs which all IMF glyphs are drawn from (Fig~\ref{fig:composition}, Atom row).
-Then, one initial, medial, and final glyph is composed into a block (Fig~\ref{fig:composition}, IMF and Block rows).
-In this view, each block is built from a composition of potential rotations applied to a base set of glyphs which are then structured by the geometrical rules and composed into an image.
-The underlines in the Atom and IMF rows of Fig~\ref{fig:composition} correspond to inclusion in the final colored blocks in the bottom row.
-For comparisons with learned representations, the composition structure is encoded in 2 ways (although the full structure is available in the dataset).
-The first is a ``bag-of-Atoms'' binary feature set where each block is given a binary feature vector which contains a 1 if the block contains at least one copy Atoms from the top row of Fig~\ref{fig:composition} (16 features).
-The second is a ``bag-of-Atom'' binary feature set where the rotations have not been taken into account (24 features).
+There are a base set of atomic glyphs from which all IMF glyphs are drawn (Fig~\ref{fig:comp_var}A, Atom row).
+Then, one initial, medial, and final glyph is composed into a block (Fig~\ref{fig:comp_var}A, IMF and Block rows).
+In this view, each block is built from a composition of potential rotations applied to a base set of atoms which are then structured by the geometrical rules and composed into a block.
+The underlines in the Atom and IMF rows of Fig~\ref{fig:comp_var}A correspond to inclusion in the final colored blocks in the bottom row.
+In this paper, for comparisons with learned representations, the composition structure is encoded in 2 ways (although the full structure is available in the dataset).
+The first is a ``bag-of-atoms'' binary feature set where each block is given a binary feature vector which contains a 1 if the block contains at least one atom from the top row of Fig~\ref{fig:hierarchy}A (16 features).
+The second is a ``bag-of-atoms'' binary feature set where the rotations have not been taken into account (24 features).
 These two feature sets do not encode the complete compositional structure, but they are amenable to common representation comparison methods.